-Place-Based Education (PBE) or Community Based Education (CBE) utilizes the physical landscape as a context for learning and in doing so brings students into closer contact with their communities.
+Place-Based Education (PBE) or Community Based Education (CBE) utilizes the local, natural and built environments as a context for learning and in doing so brings students into closer contact with their communities.
 This method is proven to develop knowledgeable and active stewards of the environment.
 When schools and communities work together, everybody wins!